biocorecrg/CoursesCRG_Containers_Nextflow_May_2021/README.md

 * Test and modify a Nextflow pipeline.
 * Implement short blocks of code into a Nextflow pipeline.
 * Develop a Nextflow pipeline from scratch.
-* Run pipeline in diverse contexts (local, institutional and cloud computational environments)
+* Run pipeline in diverse computational environments (local, HPC, cloud )

 ### Prerequisite

 Being comfortable working with the CLI (command-line interface) in a Linux-based environment.
 Applicants are not expected to have used neither Linux containers nor Nextflow workflows before.

 ## Dates, time, location